organisciak/dissertation/document/1_intro.md

 The internet is growing increasingly interactive as it matures.
 Rather than simply transmitting information to readers, web pages allow their audience to react and interact with their information.
-The products of these interactions are a trove of qualitative judgements, valuable to modelling information objects.
+The products of these interactions are a trove of qualitative judgements, valuable to modeling information objects.
 In recent years, this form of creation through collaboration has been studied as _crowdsourcing_.

 Effective information retrieval depends on reliable, detailed information to index.